mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 10 November 2025

-- The average temperature today is 9.86˚C,
+- The average temperature today is 9.31˚C,
-- With highs of 10.71˚C and lows of 9.27˚C,
+- With highs of 10.16˚C and lows of 9.18˚C,
-- It may feel like 8.02˚C with clear sky
+- It may feel like 7.88˚C with few clouds
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1003hPa and humidity is 88%
+- The pressure is 1004hPa and humidity is 88%
 - The sun will rise at 07:19 and set at 16:25

 <!-- weather_marker ends -->